 Lo-Manthang means the “plains of prayer.”
 The city is a walled fortress of old times with houses tightly packed behind the walls, and a maze of narrow alleys to explore.
 The king’s palace, in which he still resides, is easily noticeable, as it is the largest residence in Lo-Manthang.
 It is also possible to visit 3 monasteries – the Chamba Lakhang which houses the massive 45 foot statue of Maitreya (the future Buddha), the Thugchen Lakhang with several large images of Sakyamuki, Avolokitsevara and Maitreya and Chodi of the Sakya Sect which has several monks in residence and offers us the chance to join in prayer and chanting.
 Half way to the King’s summer palace in Namgyal, is the Namgyal Monastery.
 It is the largest monastery in Mustang and is perched on a hillside above the village.
 Its massive walls are painted in scripts of grey, white and yellow.
 There is a large courtyard surrounded by galleries and the main hall contains a large altar with splendid statues, images and Thankas hanging from the pillars.
 Lo-Manthang has a post office, health post; police check post and radio communication with Jomsom and Kathamndu.

-Day hike (or pony trek) to the villages of Garphu and Nyphu north of Lo-Manthang.
+A day hike (or pony trek/jeep) to the villages of Chhosser, Garphu and Niphu north of Lo-Manthang is definitely worthwhile.
 There are some interesting cave monasteries and numerous caves with dwellings inside.
 On the way back, a hike up to the ruins of Ketcher Dzong is recommended for wide panoramic views of the valleys to the north and south.
-Hiking hours day trip: 7
+Hiking hours: 6

 We provide bagpacks, crampons, and maps.
 Price Includes: Guide, assistants, 3 meals per day, afternoon tea & snacks, accommodation for the duration of the trek(2 persons per room).